derrandz/multilayering/README.md

 }
 ```

-After all of this, you will have to add the new classes and interfaces to the `Providers\MultilayerGeneratorServiceProvider` as aliases this way :
+After all of this, the  `Providers\MultilayerGeneratorServiceProvider` will be updated as follows :

 ```php